 The next time you encounter a program becomes “not responding” and cause you to not be able to go back to the Windows desktop screen to interact with anything else, you can try to use the shortcut key you set earlier to run the shortcut to force kill the not responding program in Windows 11, provided the program is flagged as “not responding” status by Windows.

-Force close a known app using shortcut or CMD
+Force close a known app using CMD

 If you know the name of the process you want to kill, you can use the following command line when you create the shortcut or if you want to run it directly on Command Prompt.

 - Replace process.exe with the actual process name you want to terminate, for example, chrome.exe.

 - The /im tells the taskkill command that the next parameter (for example, process.exe) is an image name.

 - /f tells the command to force kill the process instead of asking the process to close itself.